-Finally, the conduct of prospective clinical studies to verify and improve effectiveness and implementability of treatment strategies identified as promising in retrospective studies: For instance, Matthias’ team is currently evaluating the effects of mobilization dose on discharge disposition in critically ill stroke patients, as part of a multi-center, international study conducted at BIDMC, MGH, Italian, and German centers – a follow-up study of the “SOMS” trial published in 2016.(5) In the multicenter, international, randomized, placebo-controlled “MIDAS” trial, Matthias´ team is investigating the efficacy of Midodrine treatment for refractory hypotension in critically ill patients looking at endpoints duration of vasopressor treatment and ICU length of stay.(6)
+- The conduct of prospective clinical studies to verify and improve effectiveness and implementability of treatment strategies identified as promising in retrospective studies.
+Dr. Eikermann’s team is currently evaluating the effects of mobilization dose on discharge disposition in critically ill stroke patients, as part of a multi-center, international study conducted at BIDMC, MGH, Italian, and German centers – a follow-up study of the “SOMS” trial published in 2016.
+In this multicenter, international, randomized, placebo-controlled “MIDAS” trial, Dr. Eikerman´s team investigated the efficacy of Midodrine treatment for refractory hypotension in critically ill patients and investigated duration of vasopressor treatment and ICU length of stay endpoints.

 About Matthias Eikermann